 Jon is a Consulting Manager at HoganTaylor in the Advisory Services Practice.
-He has over 25 years of accounting, tax and consulting experience in a variety of industries, including manufacturing, auto parts supply, medical, publishing, financial services, and non-profit.
+He has nearly 30 years of accounting, tax and consulting experience in a variety of industries, including manufacturing, auto parts supply, medical, publishing, financial services, and non-profit.
 Jon has served both small and mid-size corporate and non-profit organizations in various financial leadership positions including CFO, Controller and Finance Director.
 He also served as Vice President of Audit at a leading Royalty Management and Royalty Audit Services Consulting Firm in Nashville, Tennessee.
 He has performed multiple royalty audit/examinations of licensed products recovering more than three quarter million dollars for clients.
 Jon also has experience in operating receiverships and Merger & Acquisition consulting, including modeling and due diligence.
 Since 2010 he has served as Turnaround Consultant for distressed organizations, court appointed/approved bankruptcy financial advisor, debtor-in-possession representative, and bankruptcy administrator.

 Jon is a Certified Fraud Examiner.
 His fraud/forensic experience have surrounded bankruptcy cases and receiverships, non-profit organizations and small to mid-sized corporations.
 Jon is also a Certified Internal Controls Auditor recognized by the Institute for Internal Controls and a Certified Insolvency & Restructuring Advisor recognized by the Association of Insolvency & Restructuring Advisors.

 - Certified Internal Controls Auditor (CICA)

 - Association of Insolvency and Restructuring Advisors, member

 - City of Owasso, Character Council, board member

 - B.B.A., Accounting, Oklahoma State University, Stillwater, Oklahoma